shinyhealthtools/medmodr/CONTRIBUTING.md

 ## Mission

-MedModr is a free, user-friendly, open-source application for mediation, moderation, and conditional process analysis.
-Inspired by the **Hayes PROCESS framework**, it was created to lower the barriers created by SPSS/SAS licensing costs and the programming demands that often exclude researchers in low-resource settings.
-The application is designed to serve underserved individuals, including researchers with limited institutional support, independent scholars, and students in regions where expensive statistical software remains out of reach.
+MedModr is a free, open-source application for mediation, moderation, and conditional process analysis.
+Inspired by the **Hayes PROCESS framework**, it was developed to reduce the barriers created by commercial statistical software and the programming expertise often required by existing alternatives.
+The project aims to make advanced statistical methods more accessible to researchers, students, independent scholars, and institutions, particularly in low-resource settings.

-The application is distributed as a **single self-contained HTML file**, making it easy to share, host, and run directly in any modern web browser with no installation or server requirements.
+To maximize accessibility, MedModr is distributed as a **single self-contained HTML file** that runs directly in any modern web browser without installation, external dependencies, or server requirements.

 ---

-## License and Freedom to Use
+## Open Source and Licensing

-Released under the MIT License, MedModr can be freely modified, extended, hosted, and redistributed by researchers, colleges and universities, organizations, and research centers without licensing restrictions.
+MedModr is released under the MIT License, allowing researchers, universities, organizations, and developers to freely use, modify, extend, host, and redistribute the software.

-The open-source design invites statisticians, methodologists, and developers to:
+As an open-source project, MedModr welcomes contributions from statisticians, methodologists, developers, educators, and researchers to:
-- Validate implemented statistical methods
+- Validate statistical methods
+- Identify and report bugs
+- Improve existing features
+- Develop new analytical capabilities
-- Report bugs and inaccuracies
+- Enhance documentation and educational resources
-- Contribute improvements that enhance the application over time

 ---

-## How to Contribute
+## Ways to Contribute

-There are many ways to contribute, regardless of your background or skill set:
+Contributions of all sizes are welcome, regardless of your background or level of experience.
+You can help by:

-- **Report bugs** — Open an issue with clear reproduction steps.
+**Reporting bugs** with clear reproduction steps.
-- **Suggest features** — Propose new statistical tools or functionality improvements.
-- **Improve documentation** — Fix typos, clarify instructions, or expand usage examples.
+**Suggesting new features** or statistical methods.
+**Improving documentation** by correcting errors or expanding explanations.
-- **Write code** — Resolve open issues or implement new features.
+**Writing code** to fix issues or implement new functionality.
-- **Translate** — Help localize MedModr for non-English-speaking users.
+**Translating** the application or documentation into additional languages.
-- **Validate methods** — Review statistical implementations against established literature.
+**Validating statistical methods** against established literature and software.
-- **Create tutorials** — Produce educational content (videos, blog posts, or articles) demonstrating MedModr on platforms such as YouTube, Medium, LinkedIn, or personal academic websites.
-Tutorials help make advanced statistical methods accessible to wider audiences.
+**Creating tutorials** (videos, blog posts, articles, or teaching materials) demonstrating MedModr on platforms such as YouTube, Medium, LinkedIn, or personal academic websites.
-- **Contribute back** — If your institution or organization has developed custom features on top of MedModr, submit a pull request so the broader community can benefit.
+**Contributing institutional improvements** by submitting pull requests for custom features developed within your organization.

 ---

 ## Reporting Bugs

-To report a bug such as incorrect p-values, UI failures, or calculation errors, please follow these steps:
+If you discover a bug, such as incorrect statistical results, user interface issues, or unexpected application behavior, please:

-1. Search existing issues to avoid duplicates.
+1. Search existing issues to avoid duplicate reports.
-2. Open a new issue with the label `bug`.
+2. Open a new issue using the **bug** label.
 3. Include the following information:
-   - Browser and version (e.g., Chrome 120, Firefox 121)
+   - Browser and version (e.g., Chrome 120 or Firefox 121)
    - Steps to reproduce the issue
-   - Expected result versus actual result (reference PROCESS Macro output where applicable)
+   - Expected result and actual result (including comparisons with PROCESS Macro when appropriate)
-   - A screenshot, if available
+   - Screenshots, sample data, or additional information, if available

 **Example:**